sharo-mello/apitesting/README.md

 # API TESTING

-step 1: Enter your API requirements in apitesting.json In this step you can mention the VUs and  time you gonna hit the test. for more details on load generation pattern pls refer to https://k6.io/docs/using-k6/scenarios/executors/ step 2: Run the python file as python perftest.py
+# step 1: Enter your API requirements in apitesting.json
+  In this step you can mention the VUs and  time you gonna hit the test. for more details on load generation pattern please refer to https://k6.io/docs/using-k6/scenarios/executors/
+# step 2: Run the python file as python perftest.py

 You will get the performance metrics as like this